bbc/simorgh/src/integration/README.md

 |  ├── onDemandRadioPage
 ```

-within a page type directory we tell Jest where our test suites are by using the `.test.js` file extension, for example, `amharic.test.js`, `korean.test.js` where we are testing an Amharic and a Korean live radio page respectively.
+within a page type directory we tell Jest where our test suites are by using the `.test.js` file extension, for example, `amharic.test.js`, `korean.test.js` where we are testing an Amharic and a Korean live radio pages respectively.

 ```
 └── liveRadioPage